-City of Bristol para squad was set up in 2015 and numbers are growing (18 in June 2018) and the club offers swim skills based sessions every Sunday from 5pm to 6pm at Hengrove Leisure Centre.
+City of Bristol para squad was set up in 2015 and numbers are growing (18 in June 2018).
+Tthe club offers swim skills based sessions every Sunday from 5pm to 6pm at Hengrove Leisure Centre.
 These also provide an opportunity for teachers and coaches to experience working with swimmers with a wide range of impairments.

-Do you want to be part of Bristol's only Swim England para club?
+You can be part of Bristol's Swim England para club if you

 - can swim a minimum of 25m